squidfunk/mkdocs-material/docs/blog/2021/search-better-faster-smaller.md

 1. __Content is included only once__: the search index does not include the content of the page twice, as only the sections of a page are part of the search index.
-This leads to a significant reduction in size, fewer bytes to transfer and a smaller search index.
+This leads to a significant reduction in size, fewer bytes to transfer, and a smaller search index.

 2. __Some structure is preserved__: each section of the search index includes a small subset of HTML to provide the necessary structure to allow for more